Reinforced Structured State-Evolution for Vision-Language Navigation: Experiments

 \textbf{Datasets.} We adopt Room-to-Room(R2R) dataset~\cite{anderson2018vision} and Room-for-Room dataset~\cite{sotp2019acl} to validate our method.
 In the R2R dataset, there are $7,189$ trajectories and three natural language instructions describe each.
 It is divided into train, validation seen (val-seen), validation unseen (val-unseen), and test sets.
 The environments of val-unseen and test are not in the train set.
 The R4R dataset contains longer and twistier paths, which is the extended version of R2R.
 The R4R dataset is divided into train, validation seen and validation unseen sets.
 The R2R and R4R are built on the Matterport3D simulator~\cite{anderson2018vision,chang2017matterport3d}, which consists of $10,567$ panoramic views in 90 real word indoor environments.

 \textbf{Evaluation Metrics.} To compare with the existing methods, we report the commonly used evaluation metrics on the R2R dataset, \ie, Trajectory Length (TL), Navigation Error (NE), Success Rate (SR), and Success Rate weighted by Path Length (SPL).
+Following~\cite{sotp2019acl,ilharco2019general,an2021neighborview} three more evaluations are used for R4R, \ie, normalized Dynamic Time Warping (nDTW), Success rate weighted normalized Dynamic Time Warping (sDTW) and Coverage weighted by Length Score (CLS).